rafkar123/BlockMaker/README.md

    - U - Upward
    - L - Left
    - R - Right
-- command - a certain command is issued (arg: sm_play # "etc") If you find a command super useful that you want added report an issue (as a fetaure reqeust)
+- command - A certain command is issued (arg: sm_play # "etc") If you find a command super useful that you want added report an issue (as a fetaure reqeust)
  - "command"
    - "!userid" will be replaced by the touching player's userid
    - "!name" will be replaced by the player's name
    - etc (more thought of later lol)
-- death - kills the player instantly
+- death - Kills the player instantly
 - nfall - Player takes no fall damage from this block. (tracerays from a certain distance?)
+- giveweapon - Gives a player a certain weapon (ex: "arg" "weapon_awp;1")
+ - "classname; bullets" - Gives the touching player what ever this is.
-- give - gives a player a certain weapon (ex: "arg" "weapon_awp")
+- giveitem - Gives a player a certain weapon (ex: "arg" "weapon_flashbang")
- - "ITEMNAME" - gives the touching player what ever this is.
+ - "classname; amount" - Gives the touching player what ever this is.
+- damage - Damages the player over time
+ - "health; intervall" -
+- heal - Heals the player over time
+ - "health; intervall" -
+- nuke - Kills all players on the opposite team
+- speed - Gives a player a speed buff for an adjustable duration
+ - "multiplier ; duration"
+- stealth - Makes the player invisible for an adjustable duration
+ - "duration" -